The Inside (and Outside) Scoop on Display Banner Printing

 What Banner Materials Are Best For the Job?

 Vinyl is the most commonly used banner material.
 Vinyl is durable enough to withstand the elements yet light enough to be hung indoors.
-The material lends itself to modern printing technologies and with a modicum of care, can last for years.
+The material works well with display banner printing, ensuring that your banner can last for years.

-Vinyl Banners are often printed on high quality 13oz scrim vinyl which is rated for indoor and outdoor use.
+Display banner printing uses high quality 13oz scrim vinyl, which is rated for indoor and outdoor use.
 Hems can be heat-welded and grommets placed every several feet around the banner perimeter to make hanging easy.
-Additional finishing options include pole pockets, reinforced hems and reinforced corners.
+Additional finishing options for display banner printing services include pole pockets, reinforced hems and reinforced corners.